iscmueh/website/content/english/course_undergraduate/bachelor-01.md

 *	Multi-sectoral integrated approach from the fields of environment, art, engineering, planning, public policy, etc. and gain diverse experiences from lectures, seminars, field visits, etc. Some subjects will be taught by international professors, lectureres and experts;
 *	Drawings and courses are designed based on research to solve practical problems (ordered by state management agencies, domestic and foreign private companies);
 *	Applications of advancded technologies: VR, AR, 3D printing, urban simulation, etc.;
-*	Using the modern smart urban studio-lab;
+*	Using the modern smart urban studioLab;
 *	Comprehensive cooperation with international university partners from Belgium, Korea, the Netherlands, New Zeland, Australia, France, Thailand, Myanmar, India etc;
 *	Enhance work ethic, integrity, and social responsibility.